 – Joseph Badaracco, Professor of Business Ethics, Harvard Business School

-Having an “open door policy” is not limited to the physical space.
-It should be easy for anyone to contact anyone in the company, including upper management, through your internal communications system.
-By opening the lines of communication in this way, team members will feel welcome to talk with each other rather than intimidated.
+Don’t limit your “open door policy” to your physical office space.
+Your internal communications system should make it easy for any employee to contact another in the company, including upper management.
+When you open the lines of communication this way, team members will feel welcome to talk with each other rather than intimidated.
 Whether you’re a large corporation or a startup, this internal communications practice bridges gaps and helps build receptive, honest relationships between employees.